sh0von/awesomeCTF/README.md

 ### API Testing
 - **Postman**: A powerful API testing tool used for sending HTTP requests, testing endpoints, and automating API testing workflows.

+### Wordlists 📝
+- **RockYou**: One of the most popular wordlists containing commonly used passwords and phrases.
+It's widely used for password cracking and brute force attacks.
+[RockYou](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt)
+- **SecLists**: A collection of multiple types of lists for security assessments and penetration testing.
+It includes passwords, usernames, URLs, fuzzing payloads, and many more.
+[SecLists](https://github.com/danielmiessler/SecLists)
+- **CrackStation**: Offers a large collection of password dictionaries and hash crackers for various purposes, including password recovery and brute force attacks.
+[CrackStation](https://crackstation.net/)

 ### Vulnerability Scanners 🛡️
 - **Nikto**: A web server scanner that detects potential security vulnerabilities in web servers.